sheldonlsides/ToonTanks/README.md

 * Creating a custom C++ GameMode class and creating a GameMode blueprint from the class
 * Displaying UI widgets for game start and game end events
 * Create a custom Player Controller for detecting player events (Example: Is player input enabled)
-* Using Particle System\Effects for projectiles and explosions
+* Using Particle Systems\Effects for projectiles and explosions